How to improve fleet management company profitability — stopping the invisible profit leak

 Fuel is the largest controllable cost in a fleet P&L — but most fleet operators manage it as if it were fixed.
 A 10% improvement in fuel efficiency on a typical fleet doesn't just save fuel.
 It restructures the entire profit and loss account, delivering a 25–30% gain in net operating profit from a single change.

 Most fleet profitability conversations focus on negotiating fuel contracts, cutting overhead, or managing driver overtime.
 These are real levers — but they are not where the largest untapped margin is hiding.
+The operational framework for reaching that margin begins with the complete guide to how UK fleet managers actually cut diesel costs — this article extends those fuel savings into the full P&L impact.

 The largest untapped margin in most fleets is the gap between what the engine is designed to burn and what it actually burns.
 That gap is driven by thermal inefficiency — and it is invisible in a standard fleet P&L because fuel appears as a single line item rather than as a controlled variable.